Skip to content

 The range of habitat varies from Arctic to North European temperate.
 It can be extremely warm in the summer months as the very long days around midsummer can mean many more hours of sunshine than you ever find in the Tropics.
 In the extreme north in the summer there is a period of 24 hours of daylight each day, with the converse of perpetual darkness in the winter.
 That need not be as bad as it sounds as if there is snow on the ground and there is a clear sky, then there can be a particularly beautiful light, which, if you are lucky, might even be enhanced by the sight of the Aurora Borealis.

 Mosquitoes are one of Sweden’s main drawbacks.
-You can’t catch malaria but if you’re like me and attract any mosquito within 100 miles, you need to check in advance as to which dates are likely to be mosquito free!
+You can’t catch malaria, so you need to check in advance as to which dates are likely to be mosquito free!

 The Stockholm archipelago in the Baltic is very large – something over 20,000 islands, many uninhabited but there are regular boats running like bus services all over the area.
 A great variety of sea and land birds can be seen by taking a ferry from Stockholm to Sandhamn or Finnhamn and spending a day or two in the outer archipelago.
 There is good accommodation to be had, but these destinations are popular, so pre-booking is advisable.

-Two other wonderful sites to mention are Falsterbo, over which many of the estimated 500 million migrating birds, which leave Scandinavia every autumn, fly, and Ottenby.
+Two other wonderful sites are worth a mention.
+Falsterbo, over which fly many of the estimated 500 million migrating birds, which leave Scandinavia every autumn.
+The other is Ottenby.
 Falsterbo is not far from Malmö in Skåne (the extreme south of Sweden) and Ottenby is the extreme tip of Öland, which is a long thin island, running more or less north to south, just off the Baltic coast of the province of Blekinge.

-There are many more good bird-watching sites which, with a little research, you will be able find out about for yourselves so you can plan your itineraries accordingly.
+There are many more good bird-watching sites which, with a little research, you will be able find out about for yourselves, so you can plan your itineraries accordingly.
 You can gain a lot of useful information by reading the trip reports that are published later in this section.
-Good birding!

 Top Sites